chris142857/dad_final/README.md

 ## Experiment script summary

-The following table summarises the script for running the experiment in this repository.
+The following table summarises the scripts for running the experiments in this repository.

 | Likelihood  | Network     | Training                                          | EIG evaluation                         | Image generation          |
 | :---------- | :---------- | :------------------------------------------------ | :------------------------------------- | :------------------------ |